 1 Il CRISPR it was first used against genetic blindness

-For the first time, surgeons at the Oregon Health & Science Institute used the CRISPR gene editing technique for attempt a cure for Leber's congenital amaurosis, a rare genetic condition that causes early childhood blindness.
-A finding that joins a list of other medical uses of the technique, including the search for a cure for Huntington's disease, herpes, HIV, and immunotherapy for some cancers.
+For the first time, surgeons at the Oregon Health & Science Institute used the CRISPR gene editing technique for attempting a cure for Leber's congenital amaurosis, a rare genetic condition that causes early childhood blindness.
+A finding that joins a list of other medical uses of the technique, including the search for a cure for Huntington's disease, herpes, HIV, and immunotherapy for certain cancers.
 Is living in an age where medical researchers have this powerful tool at their disposal good news or not?

 2 Another 60.000 seed samples have been added to the Arctic vault in Svalbard